Journal of Flood Risk Management

 Just Published Articles

-- Realizing the potential of Natural Water Retention Measures in catchment flood management: Tradeoffs and matching interests
+- Realising the potential of natural water retention measures in catchment flood management: trade-offs and matching interests

 - Balancing upstream–downstream interests in flood risk management: experiences from a catchment-based approach in Austria

 W. Seher and L. Löschner

 Version of Record online: 21 SEP 2016 | DOI: 10.1111/jfr3.12266

 - Effects of government flood expenditures: the problem of crowding-out

 Version of Record online: 20 SEP 2016 | DOI: 10.1111/jfr3.12265

 - Potential constitutional constraints on the regulation of flood plain development: Three case studies

 Accepted manuscript online: 15 SEP 2016 09:21AM EST | DOI: 10.1111/jfr3.12274